Cbot-XRPL/URI-Token-Remit/README.md

       ...networkInfo.txValues,
     };

-## How to uninstall the Forwarder Hook on Mainnet/Testnet?
+## How to uninstall the URI Token Remit Hook on Mainnet/Testnet?

     const prepared = {
       "TransactionType": "SetHook",